Automation Toolkit Actions Reference

 Notes:

 • If automatic links are contained in the document the “Update Link” dialog will appear.
-Set all links to manual by changing the switch \a to \m to run with the Automation Toolkit.
+Set all links to manual by changing the field code switch from \a to \m to run with the Automation Toolkit.

 Word Document Save